yamchips/issue-tracker/README.md

 - PlantScale no longer offers free Hobby tier, use Aiven as production database
 - Add registration page and credentials provider, users can register and log in to enable edit function
 - Add status selector on issue detail page to update status
+- In custom Link component, `legacyBehavior` will be deprecated.
+To ensure future consistency, use RadixLink to wrap NextLink

 ## Tech Stack